ordina-jworks/ordina-jworks.github.io/_posts/2019-11-04-oracle-code-one.md

 A qubit or quantum bit is a unit which can exist in a superposition of states, which means it can be 0 and 1 at the same time, as opposed to a classical bit, which can only be one or the other.
 You can use these properties to devise really specific algorithms like Shor's or Grover's algorithm which can solve certain problems like prime factorization much faster than classical algorithms (here's a really good explanation on how Shor's algorithm can break encryption on [Youtube](https://www.youtube.com/watch?v=lvTqbM5Dq4Q){:target="_blank" rel="noopener noreferrer"}).

-Keeping the title of the keynote in mind one of the most important questions is "When will we have Quantum Computers?" and as you've already guessed the answer is indeed "Now".
+Keeping the title of the keynote in mind, one of the most important questions is "When will we have Quantum Computers?" and as you've already guessed the answer is indeed "Now".

 A fun part of this talk was that there was a live link for the audience to answer a poll to estimate how far along the technology stands in this area.
 Most of the audience correctly guessed that at present we have quantum computers which consist of 10-100 qubits.
 Current quantum computers do come with the caveat that they can still only keep their state for a short time.